geonetwork/doc/README.md

 # Archived GeoNetwork sphinx-build documentation module

+**This repository is archived and the changes won't be published in the GeoNetwork website anymore**

-This repository conatains archived reStructured text documentation for GeoNetwork 4.2, 3.12, and 2.10 releases.
+This repository contains archived reStructured text documentation for GeoNetwork 4.2, 3.12, and 2.10 releases.

 The archived reStructuredText documentation is available here: